cns-iu/hra-vccf-cell-distance-visualizations/code_vitessce/docker/readme.md

 ### Purpose and Pipeline

-The primary purpose of this script is to facilitate the visualization of biomedical images, especially in the context of the HuBMAP project.
+The primary purpose of this script is to generate the visualization of biomedical images, especially in the context of the HuBMAP project.
 The pipeline involves:

 1. **Data Acquisition**: Depending on the specified data source (`LOCAL` or `NET`), the script either accesses local files or downloads data from provided URLs.
 2. **Data Processing**: Images are processed using the Vitessce library, and additional functionalities like background image processing, color scheme application, and EUI visualization are available.